-30 Surprising Foods That Taste So Much Better Grilled
+30 Foods That Taste so Much Better Grilled

-There's nothing quite like sinking your teeth into a cold piece of watermelon, which is why grilling such a refreshing fruit may seem a bit counterproductive?
+There's nothing quite like sinking your teeth into a cold piece of watermelon, which is why grilling such a refreshing fruit may seem a bit counterproductive.
 Well, it's not—trust us.
 In fact, grilled watermelon pairs very well with feta cheese and balsamic vinegar.
-Or, you could grill cubes of the fruit and make kebabs with a yogurt and honey dipping sauce.
+Or, you could grill cubes of the fruit and make our Savory-Sweet Grilled Fruit Kebabs With Yogurt and Honey.

 You could warm up a few slices of sweet pound cake in the oven or microwave, but why not take the dessert to the next level presentation-wise by plopping it on the grill?
 Top the slice of pound cake with berries and a dollop of whipped cream, and you're likely to impress your guests even more.
 Plus, how pretty do those grill marks look?